jeffpar/pcjs.v1/disks/pcx86/dos/compaq/1.11/README.md

 COMPAQ MS-DOS 1.11
 ------------------

-Released in 1983 by COMPAQ Computer Corp, this early version of MS-DOS displays the following messages on boot:
+Released in 1983 by COMPAQ Computer Corp, this early version of MS-DOS displays on startup:

 	The COMPAQ Personal Computer DOS
 	Version 1.11